 Adam’s Pick: The Best Places to Eat In South London

 Since his first chef job at Claridge’s aged just 16, Adam Byatt has worked at a number of prestigious restaurants across London including the Berkeley Hotel and Mayfair’s The Square.
-He went on to open his first restaurant in 2001, Thyme, before opening Trinity in Clapham’s Old Town in 2006.
+He went on to launch his first restaurant in 2001, Thyme, before opening Trinity in Clapham’s Old Town in 2006.
 Since then, Trinity has been gained whole host of awards, including a Michelin Star in 2016.
 Here, Adam shares his favourite restaurants across Clapham and the rest of south London…

 Bottle Apostle on Abbeville Road is the best place to find both everyday interesting bottles and special occasion tipples, with brilliant staff and wine tastings on offer.